 - (1) Represents shares purchased by the executive in 2003 and currently unvested pursuant to Share Restriction Agreements.
 The unvested shares are subject to a right of repurchase that lapses as to 1/48th of the shares on the last day of each month beginning on a date specified in the agreements.
 See footnotes (6) and (10) below.
 The repurchase right allows us to purchase the unvested shares from the named executive officer at the original purchase price from such officer in the event that he or she no longer provides services to us as either an employee or consultant.
-Such repurchase right also lapses in full in the event of a change in control and such officer's employment is involuntary or constructively terminated. - (2) The market value of the shares of stock that have not vested has been calculated by multiplying the number of shares times \$8.00, the initial public offering price. - (3) Stock options vest 32,968 shares immediately upon the date of grant, which was August 16, 2004, and then 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (4) Stock options vest 100% upon the achievement of a milestone, which was defined for purposes of these grants as the implant of the Maestro RF System in 12 patients.
+Such repurchase right also lapses in full in the event of a change in control and such officer's employment is involuntary or constructively terminated. - (2) The market value of the shares of stock that have not vested has been calculated by multiplying the number of shares times \$8.50, which is the mid-point of the range listed on the cover page of this prospectus. - (3) Stock options vest 32,968 shares immediately upon the date of grant, which was August 16, 2004, and then 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (4) Stock options vest 100% upon the achievement of a milestone, which was defined for purposes of these grants as the implant of the Maestro RF System in 12 patients.
 These grants did not provide for any time restrictions with respect to the milestone, besides the ten-year term of the option.
 The milestone was achieved in March 2006. - (5) Stock options vest 25% on the first anniversary of the date of grant and 1/36th per month for 36 months thereafter. - (6) Stock options vest 25% on December 1, 2007, and 1/36th per month for 36 months thereafter.